bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/DownUnderCTF_2021/img/who_goes_there_ping.png" alt="General Skills Quiz" width="50%" height="50%">

 We saw that our first Sprint (￣∠ ￣ )ﾉ did not went well and the contacts were truncated.
 So we continued our Epic knowing full well we could end up in a Saga.
-So we had the idea to check the whois query from the actual registrant provider cause some times these system has more informations.
-So we try now this bold move to keep our Epic alive ヽ(#ﾟДﾟ)ﾉ┌┛.
+So we had the idea to check the whois query from the actual registrant provider because sometimes these systems have more information.
+So we now try this bold move to keep our Epic alive ヽ(#ﾟДﾟ)ﾉ┌┛.
-Atleast this information we got from our query so we opened [whois.namecheap.com](http://whois.namecheap.com/), which actually took ages to respond ( ｰ̀εｰ́ ).
+Atleast we got this information from our query so we opened [whois.namecheap.com](http://whois.namecheap.com/), which actually took ages to respond ( ｰ̀εｰ́ ).
-So Luckely we have a search engine and found out that the actual whois link from namecheap is [https://www.namecheap.com/domains/whois/](https://www.namecheap.com/domains/whois/).
+It was pure luck we had a search engine and found out that the actual whois link from namecheap is [https://www.namecheap.com/domains/whois/](https://www.namecheap.com/domains/whois/).
 Seems that not everyone keeps up the docu, so we know they are one of us.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/DownUnderCTF_2021/img/who_goes_there_namecheap.png" alt="General Skills Quiz" width="50%" height="50%">